 More information and find participating local banks.

-If you don’t see your county or city below you should contact its housing or community affair department directly and ask them if the city have a home repair program.
-If you live in a rural area you can be eligible to the USDA home repair programs.
+If you don’t see your county or city below you should contact it directly and ask them if the city have a home repair program.

 Housing Rehabilitation: Program’s goal is to improve the livability of a home, to extend its life for a minimum of 10 years, and to meet the current minimum building code.